docker-hy/docker-hy.github.io/part1.md

     RUN apt-get install -y wget

-the image should build nicely and at the end it will say something like `Successfully built 66b527252f32` where the `66b527252f32` is a random name for our **image**.
+the image should build nicely and at the end it will say something like `Successfully built 66b527252f32`, where the `66b527252f32` is a random name for our **image**.

 Before running our image we have a looming problem ahead of us: because `apt-get update` is run in a separate step that is cached.
-If we add another package in the `apt-get install -y` line some other day, the sources might have changed and thus the installing will fail.
+If we add another package in the `apt-get install -y` line some other day, the sources might have changed and thus the installation will fail.
 When something depends on another command, it's best practise to run them together, like this:

     RUN apt-get update && apt-get install -y wget

-We don't have to give a command (to be run in the container) after the image since the ubuntu base image sets it to `bash` at the last line.
+We don't have to give a command (to be run in the container) after the image since the ubuntu base image sets it to `bash` on the last line.

 ```
 FROM ubuntu:16.04